Can I file a medical malpractice claim in Cleveland, Ohio, if I didn’t suffer a permanent injury?

-However, medical negligence that temporarily causes injuries or harm will not add up to a large amount of damages.
-With that in mind, you need to consider the costs of filing a lawsuit and whether it will be worth the potential amount of compensation you may recover from your legal claim.
+You can sue for malpractice even if the injuries you experienced were temporary.
+However, negligence that causes temporary pain, disability, or disfigurement will not add up to a significant amount of damages.
+An attorney may advise you to consider the costs of filing a lawsuit and whether it will be worth the potential amount of compensation you may recover.

-When there is clear proof a medical professional breached the standard of care but no harm was done, you may not have a basis for a claim.
-Medical malpractice cases primarily seek compensation for damages.
+On the other hand, when it is evident that a medical professional breached the standard of care, but no harm was done, a patient may not be able to file a lawsuit.
+Malpractice cases primarily seek compensation for damages.
 If no damages occurred, the lawsuit more than likely will be denied.